songguoqiang/react-express-mongodb-starter/README.md

 3. configure environment variables in Heroku application settings

-You need to configure the environment variables you have put in the `server/.env` file:
+You need to configure the environment variables you have put in the `server/.env` file, except for `PORT` and `FRONTEND_PORT`

-- NODE_ENV
-  - This needs to be set to 'production'
-- MONGODB_URI
-  - This should have been automatically set by Heroku when you add an `mLab` add-on
-- SECRET
-  - You need to choose a random secret to sign JWT tokens during authentication
-- MAILGUN_API_KEY
-  - To send emails via MAILGUN service, you need to register one account on MAILGUN and get an API key
-- MAILGUN_DOMAIN
-  - This is your MAILGUN domain (you can find it at https://app.mailgun.com/app/domains)

 4. deploy the application